 Studies show that supportive housing is far more cost-effective than the use of high-end emergency room care, institutionalization, jail, and other ways of treating chronically homeless individuals.
 It also improves participants’ quality of life and helps them to end the vicious cycle of homelessness in their lives.

-ECS is San Francisco's largest, most comprehensive provider of services and supportive housing and a leader in San Francisco's plan to create more supportive housing for homeless individuals and families, having built the first new-construction supportive housing facility in the city.
+ECS is San Francisco's largest, most comprehensive provider of supportive housing and homeless services, and a leader in San Francisco's plan to create more supportive housing for homeless individuals and families.
 Our supportive housing includes on-site social, health, and employment services, particularly important for people with multiple barriers to successful, independent living.
-At all of the sites, we offer case management, mental health services, job counseling and access to adult educational and vocational services.
+At all of the sites, we offer case management, mental health services, job counseling, community-building activities, and access to adult educational and vocational services.